Speech-Language Pathology Studies

 Follow Dislalie!

-#ProudOfOurStudents | The Teddy Bear Hospital: A cross-disciplinary health awareness initiative for children
+#ProudOfOurStudents | The Teddy Bear Hospital, a cross-disciplinary health awareness initiative for children

 , ,

-DISLALIE EVENTS THROUGHOUT THE YEAR
+DISLALIA ACTIVITIES THROUGHOUT THE YEAR

 • Overview